What Is a Pediatric Surgeon?

 After earning their bachelor's degree, aspiring surgeons need to take the MCAT exam and apply to medical school.
-At this point students may begin searching for schools that align with the kind of doctor they wish to be and find programs that offer coursework and training for prospective pediatric surgeons.
+Undergraduates in a pre-med program should begin studying for the MCAT long before they graduate, as the examination is highly detailed and challenging.
+At this point, students may begin searching for schools that align with the kind of doctor they wish to be and find programs that offer coursework and training for prospective pediatric surgeons.

 - Evidence-based medicine

 After medical school, all aspiring physicians and surgeons must complete a residency program in their area of specializations.
 For pediatric surgeons, this means first completing a residency program in general surgery.
 These residency programs usually include a wide range of clinical rotations to expose students to various types of surgery and equip them with the necessary surgical skills to perform the surgeries.
 These programs may also include research opportunities in the field.

 Once they have completed their general surgery residency, students can complete a pediatric surgery residency or fellowship.
 These programs are typically shorter in length than general surgery residencies and help train students in pre- and post-operative care of children.
 Students in these programs have the opportunity to work in inpatient and outpatient settings and participate in research.
 During the fellowship program students are exposed to all major topics in pediatric surgery, such as:

 - Pediatric oncology

 All physicians and surgeons must obtain national licensure through the US Medical Licensing Examination (USMLE) for MDs or the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA) for DOs.
 Although certification is not required, the American Board of Surgery offers board certification for pediatric surgeons through Pediatric Surgery Qualifying and Certifying Exams.
 Board certification may increase employment opportunities.

 How Long Does it Take to Become a Pediatric Surgeon?